orbeon/orbeon-forms-doc/Form-Builder:-Configuration-properties.md

 ### Groups of controls

-You configure the contents of the toolbox by configuring properties of the form:
+You configure the contents of the toolbox by configuring properties in this format:

 ```xml
 <property as="xs:string"  name="oxf.fb.toolbox.group.$GROUPNAME.uri.*.*">